dheerajvs/art-gallery/src/pages/items/tea-light-candle-with-decoupage-bottle-birds-₹-500.md

 ---
 templateKey: item
 title: Decoupage Bottle with 2 Sun Birds ₹ 500
-medium: Decoupage Bottle and Tea Light Candle
+medium: 'Glass Bottle, Tea Light Candle and Acrylic Paints'
 description: >-
   This beautiful decoupage bottle with sun birds adds elegant look to any environment.
 This decoupage bottle serves dual purpose as a Tea Light Candle